noturlee/AgriEnergy-Connect/README.md

    - Populate the database with sample data to simulate real-world scenarios, ensuring the demonstration is robust and comprehensive.

 2. **User Role Definition and Authentication System:**
-   - Develop two distinct user roles within the system:
+   - Two user roles within the system:
      - Farmer: Can add products to their profile and view their own product listings.
      - Employee: Can add new farmer profiles, view all products from specific farmers, and use filters for product searching.
-   - Implement secure login functionality with authentication mechanisms to protect user data and ensure role-specific access.
+   - There is a secure login functionality with authentication mechanisms to protect user data and ensure role-specific access.

 3. **Functional Features for Farmers and Employees:**
    - For Farmers:
-     - Enable product addition feature where farmers can add new products with details like name, category, and production date.
+     - Product addition feature where farmers can add new products with details like name, category, and production date.
    - For Employees:
-     - Functionality to add new farmer profiles with essential details.
+     - Ability to add new farmer profiles with essential details.
      - Capability to view and filter a comprehensive list of products from any farmer based on criteria such as date range and product type.

 ## 🟢 Setup Instructions